CatoTH/antragsgruen/plugins/egp/README.md

 Candidature list is shown at /spring-2020/candidatures?agendaItemId=2

 The back button override / addition to the breadcrumb menu on the candidature page is done by hard-coding the affected motion type IDs into the LayoutHooks.php of this plugin.

+## PDFs / Spreadsheets

+The logo has to be added to two locations:
+- to LayoutHooks.php
+- to the template.ods